bartbruninx/SecureX-Umbrella-Brandwatch/README.md

 # SecureX Orchestration Workflow - Umbrella Brand Watch
-A workflow for automating the discovery of imposter domains to detect typosquatting, brandjacking or similar attacks. the original idea and python version: https://umbrella.cisco.com/blog/automating-imposter-domain-discovery https://github.com/brad-anton/brand_watch
+A workflow for automating the discovery of imposter domains to detect typosquatting, brandjacking or similar attacks.

+The original idea and python version: https://umbrella.cisco.com/blog/automating-imposter-domain-discovery https://github.com/brad-anton/brand_watch